Before We Begin

 Who is Body Analysis for?

-For anyone tired of living as a fish trying to fly.
-For those who understand that self-knowledge is the first step toward building healthy relationships and becoming the main character in their own life.
+Body analysis is for anyone who feels like a fish trying to fly.
+It’s for those who are ready to stop forcing themselves into a life that doesn’t fit, and who understand that self-knowledge is the first step toward building healthy relationships and becoming the main character of their own life story.

 What are the benefits of Body Analysis?